mkoura/coding_exercises/README.md

-Coding exercises found on the net.
+My solution of misc coding exercises found on the net.